programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 As research increasingly makes use of digital tools and storage it becomes important to consider how to best manage our research data.
 This becomes especially important when we want to collaborate with other people.
 Though version control was originally designed for dealing with code there are many benefits to using it to with text documents too.
 Version controlling your document allows you to:

 * Track developments and changes in your documents
-* Recover previous versions of your document
+* Though not covered in this lesson it is possible to use GitHub desktop to revert changes.
+This means you can move 'backwards' through your history to previous versions of your document.
 * Record the changes you made to your document in a way that you will be able to understand later
 * Experiment with different versions of a document while maintaining the original version
 * 'Merge' two versions of a document and manage conflicts between versions